Please read before booking:

 • Each team needs their own car, although only one driver per team is required.

 TRAVEL.
-Race/LA may occur anywhere within Los Angeles County.
-Each race typically covers about 25-40 driving miles from start to finish.
+Race/LA may occur anywhere within the Greater Los Angeles area.
+Each race typically covers between 25-45 driving miles from start to finish.
 Players will not know in advance exactly where they will be traveling.
 However, you will never be asked to travel to any unusually dangerous locations or perform any unusually hazardous activities.

 Teams travel primarily by car and on foot, but also occasionally by other methods.
 Your car will be nearby at the end of the race.